Incentives / Grants

 1. Completed AIG application form

 2. You will need to provide documentation that shows proof of registration.
 Note that proof of registration is defined by the province or territory in which you are registered as an apprentice.
 You will need to provide documentation that demonstrates completion of year (level) one or year (level) two.
-As of February 2009, the Ministry of Training, Colleges and Universities (MTCU) will issue a "Confirmation of In-school Training" letter to Red Seal Apprentices once grade reports have been submitted by the College or other Apprenticeship Training Delivery Agent.
-Once results are received indicating that an apprentice has successfully completed their in-school training level (Level 1 or Level 2) with the MTCU by the College or approved Training Delivery Agent a "Confirmation of In-school Training" letter will be issued.
+As of February 2009, the Ministry of Colleges and Universities (MCU), will issue a "Confirmation of In-school Training" letter to Red Seal Apprentices once grade reports have been submitted by the College or other Apprenticeship Training Delivery Agent.
+Once results are received indicating that an apprentice has successfully completed their in-school training level (Level 1 or Level 2) with the MCU by the College or approved Training Delivery Agent, a "Confirmation of In-school Training" letter will be issued.

 In addition, you will also need to indicate the name(s) of your employer(s), contact information, start and end dates of employment for each full time job you have during the year and for which you are applying.
 This information may be confirmed by Service Canada.

 If you have successfully completed a government sponsored Pre-apprenticeship Program at Conestoga College after January 1, 2007, you may also be entitled to the Apprenticeship Incentive Grant.
 The local Apprenticeship Client Services Branch will provide you with the appropriate documentation once you have completed your program.
-Please contact your Program Co-ordinator for more details.
+Please contact your program coordinator for more details.

 Apprenticeship Completion Grant (ACG)